 What I love about it

 - Trees: This board is a dream in the trees, especially on pow days and when the snow is still soft and tracked out.
 It is very surfy and nimble and can make fast turns and maneuver super quickly.
 For those who like to surf, there is nothing better than surfing around the trees.
+Several layers including a premium topsheet, individual glass laminates, a custom blend of wood species, and an ultralight glass fiber matrix maximum the snappiness of this ripper.

 - Moguls: Because the board is so nimble with fast turn initiation and is not too soft, it is great for moguls.
 I even found myself pumping over them like a pump track on this board!
+The tailored flex and conventional abs sidewalls help this board navigate all humps and bumps easily.

 - Park: At first glance, a directional board with the Harpoon shape would not appear to be the kind of board I would take into the park, but do not be fooled.
 This board has the playfulness and jibbing ability to hit rails, get steezy, and it's super fun in the jump line.
 It’s not my top choice for the park, but I was really impressed with how it held tail presses on the boxes.